nis24jit/ionic-insurances-app/README.md

 ## Setup and install

-Fork this repo from inside GitHub so you can commit directly to your account, or simply download the `.zip` bundle with the contents inside.
+Clone this repo from inside GitHub  or simply download the `.zip` bundle with the contents inside.

 ## Dependency installation